Sort Test Manifold¶

 - Working Memory: Maintaining sort criteria while processing word sequences

-- Attention to Detail: Accurate character-by-character comparison for ordering
+- Attention to Detail: Accurate position-specific character comparison

 - Duplicate Handling: Correctly processing repeated elements in collections